chrishoina/blogrepo/ordsJavaScript/jwts/tutorial.md

 #### Identity Domain

 You will need to create and configure two Integrated Applications in your Identity Domain.
-In this example we use:
+In this example, we use:

    1. `ords-jwt-demo-app`
    2. `manage-claims-app`